dnndev/xmp-docs/form-controls/continue-image.md

 ## Remarks

 *   The ContinueImage tag should only be used in `<AddSuccessTemplate>` and `<EditSuccessTemplate>` tags.
 It's purpose is to return the user to the page he/she would have seen if no success template was displayed or to send the user to the URL of your choice via the Redirect attribute.

 *   Unlike other form controls, the ContinueImage control is really a template tag and, thus, begins with the "xmod:" prefix like so: `<xmod:ContinueImage>` rather than `<ContinueImage>`.

 *   **AccessKey**: In browsers that support it, this property can be set to a character on the keyboard that can be used to set focus to the control.
 For instance, setting the value to F allows the user to access the control by pressing Alt+F on their keyboard (for Windows machines).

 *   **AlternateText**: Use this attribute's value will be used as the image's `alt` text.
 The `alt` text is generally used by screen reader software used by visually impaired users to identify the content of an image.
 It may also be used by search engines.

-*   **BackColor**: Color of the background of the control.

-*   **BorderColor**: Color of the border around the control.

-*   **BorderStyle**: Style of the border around the control.

-*   **BorderWidth**: Width of the border around the control, specified in [units](../unit-types.md)

 *   **CssClass**: Name of the Cascading Style Sheets (CSS) class used to style this control.

-*   **Font Properties**: A series of attributes such as font-bold, font-size, etc. that allow you to control how the text in the control is displayed.
-[More](../font-properties.md)

-*   **ForeColor**: Sets the foreground color (typically the color of the text) of the control.

 *   **Height**: Height of the control, specified in [units](../unit-types.md).